-A study from the Journal of Veterinary Behavior makes the following observation on dogs anxiety.
-When the researchers looked at dogs which have been identified as anxious, it turned out why they’re nearly twice as likely to show high noise sensitivity and anxiety responses to loud sounds as well.
+A study from the Journal of Veterinary Behavior makes the following observation on dog’s anxiety.
+When the researchers looked at dogs identified as anxious, it turned out why they’re nearly twice as likely to show high noise sensitivity and anxiety responses to loud sounds.

 French Bulldog Scared Of Thunder

 Even before the first flash of lightning, well-behaved dogs start to pace, pant sticking to their owners or hiding in the bathroom or wedging themselves under the bed or tight space.
 In extreme cases, they may bite through drywall, chew rugs, and bust through doors in increasing fear.

 Most importantly, dogs often perceive constant patting or comforting as a reward for the fearful response— or confirmation that nervous reaction is appropriate.
 Alternatively, discipline will only intensify the anxiety of a frightened dog.